Gaelvasbur/Gaelvasbur/README.md

 </p>

 ## 🚀 About Me
-I am a passionate Frontend Developer focused on building clean, efficient, and scalable web solutions.
-I love turning complex problems into simple, beautiful, and intuitive designs.
+I am an enthusiastic Frontend Developer focused on building clean, efficient, and scalable web solutions.
+Naturally curious, programmer, and musician.

-- 🔭 I’m currently working on **refactoring and optimizing my core JavaScript and CSS projects**.
-- 🌱 I’m currently learning **advanced DOM manipulation, scripting automation, and Git workflows**.
-- ⚡ Fun fact: Naturally curious, programmer, and musician.
 If not working, you'll probably find me reading books or diving into a video game.

 ## 🎓 Education & Certifications